Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 Finding the right technology mix comes down to four key considerations:

-Automation needs matter tremendously—how much of the process do you want to handle automatically?
+Automation needs matter tremendously.
+How much of the process do you want to handle automatically?
 Modern platforms can take you from data collection through preliminary analysis without manual intervention, freeing your team to focus on strategic decisions rather than spreadsheet wrangling.

 Scalability becomes crucial as you grow.
 Can your solution handle five locations?
 Fifty?
 Five hundred?
 The right platform grows with you, maintaining speed and accuracy even as volume increases.

-Leveraging Predictive Models & Scenario Planning
+Leveraging Predictive Models and Scenario Planning

 The real magic happens when you move beyond descriptive analysis ("what is") to predictive insights ("what could be").
 Modern data-driven site selection leverages sophisticated models that forecast performance before you sign a lease.

-Sales forecasting models analyze multiple variables—from foot traffic to competitor density—to predict potential revenue.
+Sales forecasting models analyze multiple variables: from foot traffic to competitor density, to predict potential revenue.
 The best models learn and improve over time, comparing predictions against actual performance to refine their accuracy.

 Capture rate analysis helps you understand what percentage of the available market a location might secure.
 This becomes especially valuable when evaluating saturated markets where competition is fierce.